[Adopted 12-27-1983 by Ord. No. 83-25]

 The violation of any of the foregoing sections shall be deemed to be and constitute a nuisance.

-Any person or persons, firm or corporation who shall violate any of the provisions of this Article, upon conviction thereof, shall be liable to pay a fine or penalty not to exceed $1,000 for each and every offense.
-All fines and penalties imposed by this section are recoverable by summary proceedings before the District Justice, and all suits or actions at law instituted for the recovery thereof are to be in the name and for the use of Upper Gwynedd Township, against which the offenses are committed.
-In default of payment of any fine or penalty imposed by any District Justice under the provisions of this Article, the person or persons so offending may be committed to the Montgomery County Prison for a period not exceeding 30 days.
+Any person or persons, firm or corporation who shall violate any of the provisions of this article, upon conviction thereof, shall be liable to pay a fine or penalty not to exceed $1,000 plus costs of prosecution for each and every offense.
+All fines and penalties imposed by this section are recoverable by summary proceedings before the Magisterial District Judge, and all suits or actions at law instituted for the recovery thereof are to be in the name and for the use of Upper Gwynedd Township, against which the offenses are committed.
+In default of payment of any fine or penalty imposed by any Magisterial District Judge under the provisions of this article, the person or persons so offending may be committed to the Montgomery County Prison for a period not exceeding 30 days.

 [Amended 11-23-1992 by Ord.
 No. 92-15]